 Throughout my own personal healing journey I have turned to various forms of artistic expression as a powerful form of therapy and recovery.
 More intuitive than analytical, art taps into the powerful realm of our unconscious to release a spiritual alchemy that can work to naturally heal and mend us.

 Artistic self-expression may be the best therapy for victims of childhood sexual abuse, finds a new study from the United Kingdom.
 “Social workers focus on creative therapies – painting, drawing, storytelling – to get children to talk about their abuse which enables the children to safely work through past experiences, and come to understand and move on from what has happened.”

-The Healing Power of Art and Artists website contains a comprehensive list of online resources for art and healing organizations.
-As I scanned through the list for ones that focus on art therapy for children and trauma, a couple of them caught my eye.
+The Healing Power of Art and Artists website contains a comprehensive list of online resources for art & healing organizations.
+As I scanned through the list for ones that focuses on art therapy for children and trauma, a couple caught my eye.

 - ArtForLife.org, founded in 1998.
 What began with a dream of helping a few children use art as part of their healing process, now reaches over 20,000 sick children and their families each year.

 - Procure Art: In the U.S., we provide art therapy to the terminally ill and victims of abuse.
 Internationally, we deliver humanitarian psychosocial support services involving methods of trauma-informed art therapy.